 Grants may be funded up to the $15,000.
 This amount will be allocated for one (1) year and may apply for a second year with no cost extension.
 No cost extensions are required 30 days prior to the term of funding.

 When preparing a budget, faculty effort to support the grant needs to be identified.
 However, no funded support for faculty can be a cost item on the grant.

-Presentations to the Discovery Council will be required at both the six-month (progress report) and 12-month (close-out) time frames.
+Presentations to the Discovery Council will be required at both the 6 month (progress report) and 12 month (close-out) time frames.
 Terminal Report covering the awardee's progress, publications, pending requests, and awards received from other sources resulting as an outgrowth of the IDSP grant must be submitted no later than 30 days after the end of the award period.
 In addition, a follow-up report will be requested approximately 3 years after the initiation of your award.
 The content of these reports will be an important consideration in an applicant's request for any subsequent funding.
 Instructions for completing these reports will be sent to each grant recipient.
 Any invention resulting from IDSP grant must be reported to the University of Mississippi Medical Center.
 Funded applicants will be expected to present on the project in the Department meetings within 6 months after the project is completed.